Old German herding dogs

 Old German herding dogs (German: altdeutsche Hütehunde), including old German sheep dogs or old German shepherd dogs (altdeutsche Schäferhunde) are a group of traditional types of working, herding dogs from Germany.
 They are landraces consisting of working strains of dog, and some of them are the types from which the modern German Shepherd Dog was developed as a standardised breed.
 The landraces are not recognised by the Fédération Cynologique Internationale, but some have their own standards which are for working ability, not appearance traits.

 History

-Before the 1890s, any dog used for herding and protecting sheep in Germany was referred to as a "German shepherd dog".
-The dogs were bred solely for their working ability, with little effort to standardise a particular appearance or create a defined breed of dog.

-In 1899, a new formal breed was established by the Society for the German Shepherd Dog.
-This was selected from among the working shepherd dogs, and became the modern German Shepherd Dog breed.